Impact

 Affected Systems

-Affected systems include Red Hat Enterprise Linux releases 6, 7, 8, 9 and 10, as well as Red Hat OpenShift Container Platform 4.
-No specific Samba version numbers are disclosed in the advisory, so any installation of Samba on these platforms that processes group policy certificate enrollment is potentially susceptible.
+Affected systems include Red Hat Enterprise Linux 6, 7, 8, 9, and 10, as well as Red Hat OpenShift Container Platform 4.

 Risk and Exploitability

-The CVSS score of 8 indicates high severity, while the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 8 indicates high severity, while the EPSS score is < 1%, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
 Attacks would likely occur over the network by manipulating the HTTP path used by Samba during group policy processing, so the attack vector is network‑based.
 An adversary with the ability to redirect or replay HTTP requests between a Samba client and the certificate authority endpoint could supply a forged CA certificate and thereby pose as a trusted party.

 OpenCVE Enrichment